10.4 Quality and innovation in youth work

 National authorities in Poland do not conduct nor fund research on youth work.

-There are no specific ways to involve young people in the decision-making processes in relation to youth work (see information on the participation of young people in general policy making in section 5.4).
 As the expert interviews suggested that one of the important development in Poland should be a larger participation of young people in proposing measures or areas for youth work (e.g. through an advisory body) (Duda 2012).
-Some potential for initiative lies in a newly established (October 2019) advisory group The Dialogue Council with the Young Generation (Rada Dialogu z Młodym Pokoleniem), which is an opinion-making and advisory body of the Chairman of the Public Benefit Committee (Przewodniczący Komitetu ds.
+The functioning mechanism is an advisory group The Dialogue Council with the Young Generation (Rada Dialogu z Młodym Pokoleniem), established in 2019.
+This is an opinion-making and advisory body of the Chairman of the Public Benefit Committee (Przewodniczący Komitetu ds.
 Pożytku Publicznego) in which representatives of youth organisations constitute a large share (see more in 1.4).

 At the moment, there are no top-level policies or measures in relation to digital youth work.
 For general information on policies in relation to digitalization and young people, see 6.8 Media literacy and safe use of new media.
-Nevertheless there is an activity in the thematic area, also in relation to Erasmus+ funding.
-Within the Polish Presidency in Berlin Process, Poland hosted the conference “Digital Youth Work and Innovation”, Warsaw, 29-31 May 2019, directed mostly at youth workers.
+The COVID-19 pandemic was a critical period of impact on youth work activities in relation to the usage of new technologies within youth organisations and youth work practice.